Halford Capital

 Factor Rate

-Used by revenue-based financing and merchant cash advance providers.
+Used by both revenue-based financing (RBF) and merchant cash advance (MCA) providers.
 A factor rate of 1.30 on $100K means you repay $130,000 total.
-The catch: because these are repaid over 6-12 months (not annually), the effective APR is much higher than the factor rate suggests.
+The $30,000 is the cost of capital.
+Unlike interest on a traditional loan, the factor rate does not decrease as you pay down the balance.
+The total payback amount is set upfront for both products.
+The difference is how you get there: RBF uses fixed daily, weekly, or biweekly payments, while MCA payments fluctuate with your daily sales.
+Because these products are repaid over 6 to 12 months (not annually), the effective APR is much higher than the factor rate suggests.

 Example: A $100K advance with a 1.30 factor rate repaid over 6 months costs $30,000 in fees.
 The effective APR is roughly 60%, not 30%.
 Always calculate the total repayment amount and the effective annual cost before comparing products.